 As the drones are now able to operate in the entire airspace except if there is a "UAS (Unmanned Aircraft System) geographical zone", skeydrone has developed UAS Geo-zone management software around airports to guarantee safe operations.
 This software offers a range of applications enabling to manage and monitor flight authorizations in the most complex UAS geographical zones.
 The skeydrone Drone Service Application (DSA) is used for controlled airspace above and around 6 major Belgian airports.
-[34], [35], [36],[37]
+[38], [39], [40], [41]

-FIGURE 16: SKEYDRONE GEO-ZONE MANAGEMENT SOFTWARE
+FIGURE 17: SKEYDRONE GEO-ZONE MANAGEMENT SOFTWARE

 In addition, skeydrone works on other solutions as for example 6th NeTWork (NW) that targets to implement a 24/7 drone (network) infrastructure allowing drones to perform on-demand missions for business purposes.
-[38]
+[42]

+Skeyes has been designated as the single CIS provider for the country in a royal decree dated from 27/11/2022, as Belgium has decided to adopt the centralised model for the provision of Common Information.
 Skeyes and the Belgian Civil Aviation Authority are currently preparing the future implementation of U-space airspaces over Belgium.
-This joint activity will enable elaboration of a framework to designate U-space airspaces after a risk assessment process, and to certify Skeyes as Common Information Service Provider (CISP) and SkeyDrone as U-space airspace Service Provider (USSP).
+This joint activity will enable elaboration of a framework to designate U-space airspaces after a risk assessment process, and to certify skeyes as Common Information Service Provider (CISP) and SkeyDrone as U-space Service Provider (USSP).